 - Correct any other mistakes or miscalculations in the body of your dissertation.

-- Add an abstract and a table of contents in the beginning.
+- Add an abstract and a table of contents at the beginning.

 - Highlight the main points and keywords.